network-lumen/blockchain/docs/validators.md

 ## Networking & Security

 - Run validators with `--minimum-gas-prices 0ulmn`; the rate-limit decorator supplies DoS protection.
-- Place a TLS-enabled reverse proxy (nginx, Caddy, envoy, …) with request rate limiting in front of `:1317` if the REST API is exposed publicly.
+- Place a TLS-enabled reverse proxy (nginx, Caddy, envoy, …) with request rate limiting in front of `:2327` if the REST API is exposed publicly.
 - Keep keys in an OS keyring, KMS, or HSM when possible.
 Avoid the `--keyring-backend test` setting outside of development.
 - Monitor module accounts via `lumend q bank balances <module-address>` to confirm fee/tax flows.

 ## Upgrades & Releases

-- Use `devtools/scripts/build_release.sh` to produce reproducible artifacts.
+- Use `make build-release` to produce reproducible artifacts.
 - Tag releases (`git tag vX.Y.Z && git push origin vX.Y.Z`) after running the validation checklist in [`docs/releases.md`](releases.md).
 - Update operators with parameter changes from governance proposals (see [`docs/params.md`](params.md)).